Gelbpunkt/aioscheduler/README.md

 aioscheduler provides several Scheduler classes that runs a main task to consume coroutines.

-There are `QueuedScheduler` and `TimedScheduler`, whereas TimedScheduler is the default for Managers.
+There are `QueuedScheduler/LifoQueuedScheduler` and `TimedScheduler`, whereas TimedScheduler is the default for Managers.

 The TimedScheduler compares datetime objects to UTC by default, to disable it, pass `prefer_utc=False` to the constructor.